niklaskks/api-docs/source/index.md

 The checksum is calculated as hmac sha1 hexdigest.
 The key is your API token.
 The message is the post data.

-### Post data
+### POST data

-You will receive post data looking like this:
+You will receive POST data looking like this:

 ```
 {